MERNCraft/css-only-games-1/README.md

 ```
 Do you see the difference?
 In the first rule, `--display` was set for the `<input>` element.
 The `<div>` is not a child of the `<input>` element, so it cannot inherit the value of `--display`.

 In fact, `<input>` elements cannot have any children.
 They are written with a single self-closing tag, so there is nowhere for a child to be added.
 And for this reason, they cannot have `::before` or `::after` pseudo-elements either.
-That's why I added an empty `<span></span>` element, which _can_ have children and `::before` and `::after` pseudo-elements, because that's what I'll use for story-telling.
+That's why I added an empty `<span></span>` element, which _can_ have children and `::before` and `::after` pseudo-elements, because that's what I'll use for storytelling.

 The second rule, which uses the [`:has()`](https://developer.mozilla.org/en-US/docs/Web/CSS/:has) pseudo-class, allows me to select the `<body>` element, only if there is an `<input>` which is `:checked` as one of its children.
 When you check the checkbox, the _`<body>`_ gives its `--display` custom property the new value of `flex`, and the `<div>` is a child of the `<body>`, so it inherits this new value.
 And the red message fills the screen.